mainmatter/playbook/project-flow/full-service/README.md

 These stages will usually be passed through several times, incrementally building up the application.
-For the first increment of the project, we build the minimal set of functionality necessary to pursue the client's objective.
+For the first increment of the project, we build the minimal set of functionality only, extending and improving that in subsequent increments.
-Subsequent increments each extend the application, adding new functionality and extending functionality added in previous increment while potentially addressing new learnings gathered during the validation stages of previous increments.

 For clients that have gone through any of these stages themselves or together with a third party, we can jump to the subsequent stage directly, building on